 When I procure data pertaining to the topic, you will find it here.
 Update: I have procured a limited data set regarding the Aero Precision M4E1.
 Please keep reading below in the Rails Section.

 What is the best rail system?
-That’s a hard one to answer, but we can settle an often mundane question: KeyMod vs M-Lok, which is the better system?
-KeyMod and M-Lok have been argued upon since the introduction into the marketplace.
-Numerous manufacturers have jumped into the modular rail game due to ease of manufacture, cheaper cost, and ultimately more rails sold.
+That’s a hard one to answer, but we can settle an often repeated forum question: which is better, KeyMod or M-Lok?
+This topic has been rehashed over and over upon since the introduction of M-Lok into the marketplace.
+Numerous manufacturers have jumped into the modular rail game due to ease of manufacture, cheaper cost, and the ability to sell more attachment accessories.
 Both competing systems offer a modular means of accessory attachment, but does any data point to one or the other as the stronger system?

 In a recently published study by CRANE, the M-Lok accessory atachment system was shown to wipe the floor with Keymod in several criteria: M-Lok had less point of impact shifting when re-attaching accessories, it had less failures during the drop test, and M-Lok had almost three times the strength of KeyMod system when bearing load.